radiac/django-fastview/README.rst

 Overview
 ========

-Django admin is great for creating quick CRUD views for admin users, but is not suitable for end users.

-Fastview is inspired by Django admin - write code to manage objects in a few lines, using groups of standard generic views which can be supplemented, overridden or replaced as necessary, and styled and tied into the rest of your site.

-Fastview adds a layer of access control to make it straightforward to manage who can access each view, and provides default templates to get you up and running quickly.

-It supports inline formsets, with an optional customisable JavaScript library to manage the UI.
+Fastview is like Django admin for your user-facing site:

+* quickly create sets of views to manage models (list, read, create, update and delete)
+* support for inline formsets
+* permission-based access

+But it is more flexible and powerful than Django admin:

+* uses generic views so it's easy to customise and extend
+* has default templates which can be easily customised or replaced
+* is easy to style to fit into the rest of your site
+* permissions are optional and easy to extend to row-level object checks
-It also provides fragment support, allowing you to render partial views in other templates.
+* provides fragment support for partial renders in other pages

 Note: this is an alpha release; expect feature and API changes in future versions.
 Check upgrade notes for instructions when upgrading.